 6 Participants

-Need assistance communicating in English in life, such as during team projects or meetings.
+• International students whose native language is not English. • Need assistance communicating in English in life, such as during team projects or meetings.

 Method

-• The observer will interview the participant post-meeting for about 45 min, asking questions based on their observations and preparing queries to understand the current practice and challenges.
+• Each participant is discreetly observed by a team member during their meeting for more than 0.5hr on Zoom or in-person, to note behavior. • The observer will interview the participant post-meeting for about 45 min, asking questions based on their observations and preparing queries to understand the current practice and challenges.

 In our data analysis, we found 4 out of 6 participants expressed they need more help with casual conversations than formal settings.
 Despite their proficiency in academic English, they struggled with slang and cultural topics, hindering their ability to engage in small talk for networking and integrate socially in U.S..
 Consequently, we shifted our focus from formal settings to casual conversations , emphasizing small talk, slang, and career development.